hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   The digests of the pushed images will be stored in the Build resource's results field.
   If any of the images fail to be pushed, the build status is marked FAILURE.

+* `substitutions` -
+  (Optional)
+  Substitutions data for Build resource.

+* `queue_ttl` -
+  (Optional)
+  TTL in queue for this build.
+If provided and the build is enqueued longer than this value, the build will expire and the build status will be EXPIRED.
+  The TTL starts ticking from createTime.
+  A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `logs_bucket` -
+  (Optional)
+  Google Cloud Storage bucket where logs should be written.
+  Logs file names will be of the format ${logsBucket}/log-${build_id}.txt.

 * `timeout` -
   (Optional)
   Amount of time that this build should be allowed to run, to second granularity.